deobald/notes/Buckets and Pipes.md

 can’t just get all water out of a pipe - you have to take whatever is coming out of the tap.

 no country has rice delivery pipes no matter how much rice a household eats.

+one may imagine totally new uses of existing technology but it takes a small leap of novelty once in a while to imagine entirely new technologies altogether